chiropterascout/poetry/circa 2009/a followup letter to my rapist in the first person.md

+## a followup letter to my rapist in the first person

 regarding our previous communication:

 fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you